 Language Schools

-All basic, intermediate and advanced foreign language teaching takes place in the schools for undergraduate education.
-There are a total of eight undergraduate education schools, some of which teach multiple languages.
+All basic foreign language teaching takes place in the schools for undergraduate education.
+There are a total of six undergraduate education schools, some of which teach multiple languages.
 Additionally, there are half a dozen organizations and divisions which support the ongoing undergraduate and continuing education programs.

 Each school is headed by a civilian dean, who is responsible for planning and implementing assigned programs in foreign language training and curriculum development, implementing academic and administrative policy, and managing the school’s annual manpower and budget allocations.
 An associate dean, who is normally a senior military officer, provides counsel and assistance to the dean, monitors student progress, and directs the school’s Military Language Instructor Program.